boudiccaeceni/100-days-of-code/log.md

 **Link(s) to work**Cannot link to answer code as it's frowned upon by coursera.
 But posting images of my grades on [twitter](https://twitter.com/death0zero)

+### Day 4: November 24, 2019

+**Today's Progress**: Sweating and dizzy with 'flu :o Attempted a worked example where you enter numbers and when you input Done, the program prints the total, count and average of the number.
+Also using try/except for anything which isn't Done or a number and printing a useful error message before asking for another input.
+Seemed easy to do!
+Attempting last assignment which is similar but which asks us to print largest and smallest.
+Too ill to concentrate much so after 2 hours I am retiring to the sofa :(

+**Thoughts** Pleased I grasped a worked example and went ahead and solved it before watching all of the video.
+And pleased I managed to put some time in despite being ill :o